CONCACAF Champions League

 The competition is open to the leading teams in the region and replaced the CONCACAF Champions' Cup, which has run from 1962 to 2008.
 The winner earns a berth in the next FIFA Club World Cup, which pits each continental confederation's champion against the others annually.

 There is a two-legged Preliminary Round for 16 teams, with the eight winners advancing to the Group Stage.
 The other eight teams (two from the United States, two from Mexico, and one each from Costa Rica, El Salvador, Guatemala, and Honduras) will be seeded directly into the Group Stage.
 The winners of the Preliminary Round and the seeded teams will play in the Group Stage in four groups of four, with each team playing the others in its group twice, both home and away.

 The top two teams from each group will qualify for the Championship Round, which will consist of home-and-away elimination.
 The Final Round, in late April, will also be two-legged, home-and-away.
 In contrast to the Champions' Cup, the away goals rule is used in the Champions League, but will not apply after a tie has gone into extra time.

-CONCACAF Champions League page help: Odds Portal lists all upcoming CONCACAF Champions League soccer matches played in North & Central America.
-"B's" column indicates number of bookmakers offering CONCACAF Champions League betting odds on a specific soccer match.
+CONCACAF Champions League page help: Odds Portal lists all upcoming CONCACAF Champions League football matches played in North & Central America.
+"B's" column indicates number of bookmakers offering CONCACAF Champions League betting odds on a specific football match.
 Columns 1, X and 2 serve for average/biggest CONCACAF Champions League betting odds offered on home team to win, draw and away team to win the CONCACAF Champions League match.
-The top line of upcoming matches table (Soccer - North & Central America - CONCACAF Champions League) lets you click-through to higher categories of Odds Portal betting odds comparison service.
+The top line of upcoming matches table (Football - North & Central America - CONCACAF Champions League) lets you click-through to higher categories of Odds Portal betting odds comparison service.